thma/LtuPatternFactory/README.md

 [1,2,3,4,5,6,7,8,9,10]
 ```

-In this case we have not been greedy and just asked for finite subset of ints.
-The Haskell runtime does not fully evaluate ints but just as many elements as we aked for.
+In this case we have not been greedy and just asked for a finite subset of ints.
+The Haskell runtime thus does not fully evaluate `ints` but only as many elements as we aked for.

-These kind of generator functions (also known as [CAFs]((https://wiki.haskell.org/Constant_applicative_form)) or Constant Applicative Forms) can be very useful to define lazy streams of infinite data.
+These kind of generator functions (also known as [CAFs](https://wiki.haskell.org/Constant_applicative_form) for Constant Applicative Forms) can be very useful to define lazy streams of infinite data.

 Haskell even provides some more syntactic sugar to ease the definitions of such CAFs.
 So for instance our `ints` function could be written as: